Emptying your Cup

 So the master suggested they have tea.

-They sat at the table and the master filled the cup of the scholar.
-But even after it had reached the brim, he continued pouring until it was overflowing onto the scholar’s hands and onto his robe.
+They sat at the table and as the scholar continued probing and asking questions, the master filled the cup of the scholar.
+But even after it had reached the brim, he continued pouring until it the hot tea was overflowing onto the scholar’s hands and onto his robe.
 The scholar yelled at the master, “Why do you keep pouring?
 Can you not see that my cup is already full?!??”
-And the master replied kindly, “You are like the cup - so filled with ideas that nothing more can go in.
-Come back to me with an empty cup.”

 Does the archetype of the scholar in this story remind you of anyone?

-In my emptiness of preconceived ideas, opinions, and expectations, I can then open myself to greater potential.
-Greater potential to know.
-Greater potential to be.
-Greater potential to bring even more to the world.
 So in affirming that I am the empty cup, I am affirming that I am ready to learn and grow of my own free will.
 Ready to sacrifice the limits of my former identity and surrender myself to Higher Guidance that I may grow beyond the confines of what I think I know, who I think I am, and what I think my purpose to be in the world.
-Kabbalah can be translated to “that which is received,” and in my study and experience of ascending the Tree of Life through Universal Hermetic Ray Kabbalah, I learned that it is in asking the right questions that I prepare myself to receive the right answers.
-What a relief it was for me to know that I don’t need to know all the answers!
-But if I do seek to know, as those who seek the Zen master for his guidance, then I must acknowledge that I do not know through presenting an empty cup that it ready to be filled.
+Kabbalah can be translated to “that which is received,” and in my study and experience of ascending the Tree of Life, I learned that it is in asking the right questions that I prepare myself to receive the right answers.

-So now let’s revisit my affirmation (and read in between the lines):
+So now let’s revisit my affirmation and read in between the lines:

 I know nothing (so that I may know all things).